julianmclain/blog/src/content/posts/004-track-1-mergesort.md

 Logarithms of a different base only differ by a constant factor so we can eliminate the base: _O_(_n_ log _n_).
 There it is!
 The Master Method holds up, and we have an intuitive understanding for why mergesort runs in _O_(_n_ log _n_) time.

+Corrections are appreciated!
+If you see an error, please create a [Github issue](https://github.com/julianmclain/blog/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).